 A City candidate participating in the Small Donor Elections Program may receive any amount that program allows a participating candidate to receive.

-Candidates participating in the Small Donor Elections Program are not allowed to accept contributions over $250, with some exceptions.
+Candidates participating in the Small Donor Elections Program are not allowed to accept contributions over $350, with some exceptions.
 What are Program participants supposed to disclose on voter communications?

 First, Code Section 2.10 requires all candidates to list the political committees or other entities that paid to provide or paid to present each voter communication.
-Candidates participating in the Small Donor Elections Program likely have political committees or entities that must be disclosed.
+Candidates participating in the Small Donor Elections Program might have political committees or entities or loans that must be disclosed.
+Second, all candidates must list their top five dominant contributors, if they contributed more than $1,158 during the election cycle, on communications related to City candidate elections.
+For the purposes of these regulations, in-kind contributors and loans may qualify as disclosable top dominant contributors.

 If a political committee does not have any donors who contributed more than $1,158, this second disclosure would not apply.

 The Small Donor Elections Program allows candidates to accept in-kind contributions and seed money.
-Do candidates need to disclose those donations?
+Do candidates need to disclose those donations?.

-If the seed money or in-kind contribution is valued at more than $1,158 AND if the donation came from one of the top five donors of the political committee or entity who paid to provide or paid to present a particular voter communication, then disclosure is required.
+For the City’s campaign finance disclosure regulations, in-kind contributions and loans are treated no differently from any other type of contribution.
+If the loan or in-kind contribution is valued at more than $1,158 AND if the donation came from one of the top five donors of the political committee or entity who paid to provide or paid to present a particular voter communication, then disclosure is required.

 I was a candidate participating in the Small Donor Elections Program, and the election recently ended.
 Am I allowed to collect contributions after the election?